Health risks

 This vaccine offers about 80% protection against dengue.
 It is particularly effective for people who have been previously infected with this virus.
 While a first infection is often mild, a second one can lead to serious illness.
 The vaccine prevents hospitalization in 95% of all infected cases and requires two doses spaced three months apart.

-In summary: prevention is better than cure.
+However, not everyone can get vaccinated.
+This includes children under 4 years old, pregnant women, breastfeeding mothers, and those with immune deficiencies.
+The Qdenga vaccine has only recently become available, so it’s not yet clear how long the protection lasts.
+Prevention is better than cure.
 Therefore, make sure to take all mosquito prevention methods necessary so you can travel safely and well prepared.

 More information

 Would you like to know more about dengue?
-Please visit the RIVM's information page: Dengue | RIVM.
+Please visit the RIVM information page: Dengue | RIVM.